S

 At a glance

-Boolean Done/active flags true / false✓ / — (filterable)
+Boolean Done/active flags true / falsefilterable true/false values

-Enum Status, priority, category "In progress"colored pill (Pills) / colored text
+Enum Status, priority, category "In review"pill, colored text, or plain label

-Examples are illustrative; actual formatting follows your selected formats and locale.
+Examples are illustrative.
+Actual formatting depends on your selected format, appearance, and locale.

 Text

-Free-form strings for names, titles, IDs, and descriptions.
-Text sorts alphabetically and works with search and filters as you type.
+Use Text for names, titles, descriptions, IDs, and general string values.
+Text works well with search and filtering and is displayed as entered.

 Use case: Document library